venture23-aleo/verulink/docs/architecture_overview.md

 ### Guaranteed Delivery
 It is assumed that delivery of valid messages is guaranteed and messages will not be lost in process.
 Messages are persisted on source and target which will help ensure this.
+Attestor will be responsible for guaranteed delivery of message.

 ### Finality Is Ensured
 It is assumed that only the messages that are included in finalized blocks are attested by the participants and attestor will ensure that submission of message is also included in finalized block.
+Because of ethereum finality delay it might take approx (64 blocks or 15 min) for the transaction to be finalized and attested.

 ### Message Delivery Is Sponsored
 It is assumed that the fee required for delivery of messages is sponsored by the participants that will be running the attestor nodes.